ChanYungKim/JP-Morgan-EQD-Tech-Support-Interview-Prep/README.md

   - 단점
     - only uses Elastic Search as datasource
-    - does not support alerting (paid plan)
+    - does not support free alerting service (paid plan)

 #### **Grafana**